tkj516/score_based_source_separation/README.md

 **Note:** Currently the datasets and checkpoints we used in our models are not included for space considerations.
 Upon publication of the paper, we will upload all relevant model parameters and data.
 Regardless, one can re-generate the datasets and train the models from scratch using the provided code.
-Due to file size limits we are unable to attach covariance matrices required for LMMSE estimation, however all other baselines can be run at the moment (just comment out the LMMSE baseline in the notebook under `source_separations/notebooks`).

 ### Overall Pipeline with our Source Separation Solution